CalCOFI/rCRUX/README.md

         value greater than maximum_length in the product_length column.
 +       The default is maximum_length = 500
 **blast_db_path**
-+ a directory with a blast-formatted database.
++ the path to a directory with a blast-formatted database.
 +       e.g blast_db_path <- "/my/ncbi_nt/nt"
 **task**
-+ passed to [run_primer_blastn](https://lunagal.github.io/run_primer_blastn) the task for blastn to perform - default here is "blastn_short", which is optimized for searches with queries < 50 bp **word_size**
++ passed to [run_primer_blastn](https://lunagal.github.io/run_primer_blastn) the task for blastn to perform
++       The default is "blastn_short" - which is optimized for searches with queries < 50 bp
+**word_size**
 + passed to [run_primer_blastn](https://lunagal.github.io/run_primer_blastn) is the fragment size used for blastn search - smaller word sizes increase sensitivity and